Southside Slayer

-The Southside Slayer was a collective epithet used by the media and police to what was initially believed to be a single serial killer who killed upwards of a hundred predominantly black prostitutes in the Los Angeles area from the 1980s to the 1990s.
+The Southside Slayer was a collective epithet used by the media and police to what was initially believed to be a single serial killer who killed upwards of a hundred predominantly black women in the Los Angeles area from the 1980s to the 1990s.
 It later turned out that the killings were committed by several different, unrelated murderers who coincidentally operated in the same area and timeframe.